ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/JavaSpecialisation/Questions.md

 10. What is the difference between **HashSet**, **TreeSet**, and **LinkedHashSet**?
 11. Explain **fail-fast vs fail-safe iterators** in Java.
 12. How does **ConcurrentHashMap** achieve thread safety?
+13. What is the difference between LinkedHashMap , TreeMap and HashMap

 ---